 The City plans to undertake the following CDBG and HOME funded activities during Fiscal Year 2020/21 to address its priority housing and community development needs.
 All proposed activities are eligible and meet program service targets.
 Additionally, the City of Huntington Beach has not exceeded any of its maximum allocations for CDBG public services, CDBG administration, or HOME administration.
-With a CDBG allocation of \$1,237,224, the City of Huntington Beach is allowed to allocate a maximum of 15%, or \$185,583, plus an additional 15% from prior year program income, for public services.
-This Annual Action Plan proposes to allocate \$224,637 in public services towards the following activities: Homeless Outreach Program (\$85,000); Senior Services Care Management (\$44,000); Children's Bureau (\$60,637); StandUp for Kids Street Outreach (\$15,000); Oakview Family Literacy Program (\$10,000); and Robyne's Nest Housing for Homeless High Schoolers (\$10,000).
+With a CDBG allocation of \$1,237,224, the City of Huntington Beach allocated \$244,000 for public services, representing nearly 20% of the CDBG entitlement.
+The 15% public service cap was waived for FY 2020/21 in order to respond to COVID-19.
+This Annual Action Plan proposes to allocate the following to public services: Homeless Outreach Program (\$85,000); Senior Services Care Management (\$44,000); Children's Bureau (\$80,000); StandUp for Kids Street Outreach (\$15,000); Oakview Family Literacy Program (\$10,000); and Robyne's Nest Housing for Homeless High Schoolers (\$10,000).
 CDBG regulations also permit a maximum allocation of 20% of the annual entitlement plus 20% of program income, or \$287,445, for CDBG administration activities.
 The City has allocated \$257,445 for CDBG Administration and \$30,000 to the Fair Housing Foundation, for a total of \$287,445, the maximum allowed.
-Lastly, a maximum of 10% of the annual HOME entitlement plus 10% of program income, or \$69,468, in HOME administration activities is allowed to be allocated in FY 2020/21.
-The City has allocated this amount for the HOME Program Administration activity in the Annual Action Plan.
+Lastly, under a HOME waiver that was given to the City, a maximum of 25% of the annual HOME entitlement, \$154,919, was allocated to HOME Program Administration in FY 2020/21.